precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 Idem for the other hand.
 So we're looking at 30 combos total if we assume only one-handed combinations of modifiers.
 However, if we drop that constraint and wish to be very exhaustive and include the possibility to do something as insane as
 <kbd>LCtrl</kbd>+<kbd>LGUI</kbd>+<kbd>LAlt</kbd>+<kbd>RAlt</kbd>+<kbd>RCtrl</kbd>+<kbd>RShift</kbd>+<kbd>RGUI</kbd>,
-we would need about 255 combos.
+we would need 255 combos.

 <!-- ## Home row layers and modifiers on the thumb keys -->